Think about this for a second.

 But didn’t the government change all this a few years back?

-I’m afraid not, the only thing that changed was access to the Invalidity Pension and you have to be permanently incapable of work to qualify.
+I’m afraid not, the only thing that changed was access to the Invalidity Pension.

 It was a sop to the self-employed, but if you dig deep, it’s pretty worthless.